Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 * Information Grids

-  * On both the Pub and Yard pages there are 5 common information grids which all use a common layout.
+  * On both the Pub and Yard pages there are 5 common information grids that all use a common layout.
-  * They are build using CSS Grid in a mobile first design and use a Media Query to transform the layout for screens larger than 1024px.
+  * They are build using CSS Grid in a mobile-first design and use a Media Query to transform the layout for screens larger than 1024px.
   * Each of the 5 sections contain a Heading, Text providing various pieces of information on the business and an image.
   * The background colours and font colours were chosen to match the colours that the outside of the Pub are styled in and to provide maximum contrast to the user.